CatarinaK1/CatarinaK1/README.md

 <!--
 **CatarinaK1/CatarinaK1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+👨‍💻 I'm a currently studying to complete a bachelors degree in computer applications.
+I am a student looking to learn more about the world of software development.

+My strengths are my eagerness to learn, creativity and problem solving.
+The world of software development is where I've chosen to explore and innovate.

+ - 🌟 I'm an Aspiring Software Developer
+ - 🎨 I'm Passionate about Creativity
+ - 🧩 Problem Solver
+ - 📚 Lifelong Learner
+ - 🌱 I’m currently seeking an Internship

 Here are some ideas to get you started: